fetchai/agents-aea/docs/connection.md

 ### Primary methods to develop - sync connection interface

-The <a href="../api/connections/base#connection-objects">`BaseSyncConnection`</a> useses executors to execute synchronous code from the asynchronous context of the `Multiplexer` in executors/threads, which are limited by the amount of configured workers.
+The <a href="../api/connections/base#connection-objects">`BaseSyncConnection`</a> uses executors to execute synchronous code from the asynchronous context of the `Multiplexer` in executors/threads, which are limited by the amount of configured workers.

-The async methods `connect`, `disconnect` and `send` are converted to callbacks which the developer implements:
+The asynchronous methods `connect`, `disconnect` and `send` are converted to callbacks which the developer implements:
 * `on_connect`
 * `on_disconnect`
 * `on_send`

 All of these methods will be executed in the executor pool.

-Every method can create a message by putting it into the thread/async friendly queue that is consumed by the `Multiplexer`.
+Every method can create a message by putting it into the thread/asynchronous friendly queue that is consumed by the `Multiplexer`.

 The `receive` coroutine has no direct equivalent.
 Instead, the developer implements a `main` method which runs synchronously in the background.